-You might ask, “Are inversion tables worth it?”
+You might ask, “Are they worth it?”
 And unless you have any of the previously noted health problems, the answer is a natural, “Yes!”

 Usually, gravity pulls the weight of your head down into your spinal column, compressing the vertebrae together.
 Since you first learned to sit up and to walk, you’ve spent every day of your life with gravity crushing your vertebrae.

-Gravity compresses the spaces between the building blocks of your spine, creating back and joint pain as well as nerve damage in some cases.
+Gravity compresses the spaces between the building blocks of your spine, creating joint and lower back pain as well as nerve damage in some cases.

 When you go upside down during inversion therapy, gravity pulls your head away from your spinal column.
 Inversion tables release the pressure that builds up throughout the day.